pvdbleek/docker-oracledb/README.md

       --constraint node.hostname==engine4.pvdbleek.dtcntr.net \
       pvdbleek/oracledb
 ````
 P.S.
-If your have your named volumes on shared storage, you can drop the constraint.
+If you have your named volumes on shared storage, you can drop the constraint.

 The first time the container starts, it will create a database for you.
 This process can take a while (up to 15 mins).